 The exploration track specializes in adding new tiles to the map.
 Many of the spaces involve collecting or placing land tiles.
 When you explore new land, you place one of the land tiles onto the board and gain the resource or bonus pictured on it.
 You may freely rotate the tile before placing it.
 For each side of the tile that has at least one land type matching a space already on the board, gain 1 VP.

 The end of the Exploration Track also allows you to get space tiles.
 Once you gain these, just follow the instructions on them for an immediate bonus.
+Again, note that there are a limited number (15) of space tiles available; once all have been claimed by other players, you cannot gain space tiles by taking those action spaces.

 The Military Track / Conquering Tiles